 Accessibility Tools

-The DIGI-HE project explores different ways higher education institutions can boost their strategic approaches to digitally enhanced learning and teaching and enhance their capacity.
+The DIGI-HE project explored different ways higher education institutions can boost their strategic approaches to digitally enhanced learning and teaching and enhance their capacity.

-The goal is to encourage and support a reflection on institutional strategy development and enhancement, through good practice sharing and peer learning among university leadership, and to contribute to community building.
-The coincidence of the Covid-19 crisis has made these activities even more pertinent and urgent.
+The goal was to encourage and support a reflection on institutional strategy development and enhancement, through good practice sharing and peer learning among university leadership, and to contribute to community building.
+The coincidence of the Covid-19 crisis made these activities even more pertinent and urgent.

-A forward-looking cooperation project, DIGI-HE is co-funded by the Erasmus+ Programme of the European Commission.
-It will run from January 2020 to December 2022.
+A forward-looking cooperation project, DIGI-HE was co-funded by the Erasmus+ Programme of the European Commission.
+It ran from January 2020 to December 2022.

 For further information, please contact digihe@eua.eu.